lthms/soap.coffee-lthms/site/posts/StackedGit.md

-I’ve been introduced to Git with a pretty simple workflow: I am supposed to start working on a feature, and once it’s ready, I can commit, and move on to the next task on my todo list.
+I’ve been introduced to Git with a pretty simple workflow: I am supposed to start working on a feature, and once it’s ready, I can commit, and move on to the next task on my to-do list.

 To me, this approach is backward.
 It makes you set your intent after the fact.